tetris245/ULTRAbc/README.md

 * Changes for the Club Card Game:
   - moved the Extra Cards toggle to GUI - Cheats
-  - integrated all the UBC Card options in the deck selection screen
+  - integrated all the other UBC Card options in the deck selection screen
   - modified the maximum High Fame (550 instead of 450)
   - fixed a typo ("desk" was used instead of "deck")
 * New option in GUI - Misc to prevent disappearance of error messages after some time for wrong or impossible commands